 BEINGS from BEYOND is a fun D&D 5e supplement for a Dungeon Master that’s looking to dive deep into angels, demons, devils, or all of the above.
 I can see myself getting a ton of mileage out of the tables within the book whenever my campaigns start trending in one of those directions.

-The lowest backer-tier to receive a copy of the book is ~$13 which I feel is a fair price point considering the quality of the supplement’s contents and the artwork.
-It’s around 135 pages long, so you’re getting a lot of bang for your buck.
+You can pick up a PDF copy of the supplement for $12.33 which I feel is a fair price point considering the quality of the supplement’s contents and the artwork.

 While the book is clearly geared towards 5th edition D&D in terms of its creature mechanics, I’ve found it to be easily convertible to other systems.
 The plot hooks, lore, and role-playing tables and sections require no tweaking on the GM’s part to make stuff work outside of D&D.